 Common Signs of Water Damage – Flooded Basement

 Water damage like flooded basements from burst pipes and even broken water heaters brings costly repairs especially if left unresolved.
-A quick call (508-753-3780) to Service Team of Professionals (STOP Metrowest) in Framingham, MA for emergency water removal is the first step to putting this disaster behind you.
+A quick call (508-753-3780) to STOP Restoration (STOP Metrowest) in Framingham, MA for emergency water removal is the first step to putting this disaster behind you.

 A flooded basement may be as obvious as a few inches (or feet) of water on the floor.
 Items on the floor will likely show signs of water damage.
 Cardboard boxes and other paper items will be wet.
 Any porous material will be wet and impacted by the water damage.
 Unfortunately, this may mean precious or high value electronics, furniture, and sentimental items that are now sitting on the wet basement floor now have water damage.
 Emergency water extraction and drying floors is dependent on the type of flooring.

 Did you know wet concrete floors need to dry?
 Concrete is made of water, but in a water damage event, the concrete absorbs too much water and requires water extraction and concrete floor drying.
 During water damage restoration, flooring should not be placed on wet concrete unless a flooring specialist determines the concrete is within the normal moisture limits.